The block on the north side of Marlborough between Berkeley and Clarendon is 548 feet in length and 112 feet from Beacon to Alley 420.

 On September 20, 1867, Horace Gray, Jr., sold the two abutting lots further north on Berkeley to building contractor George Wheatland, Jr., and on December 14, 1867, he sold him the remaining lot at the corner of Berkeley and Alley 420.
 George Wheatland, Jr., built 300-302 Berkeley for speculative sale, and on March 18, 1868, he sold the lot at 304 Berkeley to Marianne (Mason) Crafts, the widow of Royal Altamont Crafts, who built her home there.

 On December 31, 1862, before the land was conveyed to Rev. Hodges by the Commonwealth, he entered into a party wall agreement (Suffolk Co.
 Deed Registry, Book 868, p.
-184) with John Lowell Gardner, who had purchased Lot X to the west at the Commonwealth’s auction on November 18, 1862, and also held the right to purchase the Lot Z (he was not among the successful bidders at the October 24, 1860, auction and therefore had acquired the deed bond from someone else).
-John L. Gardner subsequently sold or transferred his right to purchase Lot Z, and subsequently was held by Prescott Bigelow, who died in July of 1868.
+184) with John Lowell Gardner, who had purchased Lot X to the west at the Commonwealth’s auction on November 18, 1862, and also held the right to purchase the Lot Z (Horace Armington had been the successful bidder for Lot Z at the October 24, 1860, auction and John L, Gardner had acquired his right to purchase the land).
+John L. Gardner subsequently sold or transferred the right to purchase Lot Z, and it subsequently was held by Prescott Bigelow, who died in July of 1868.
 The Commonwealth sold the land on July 30, 1868, to Frank Andrews as trustee for Prescott Bigelow’s minor children.
 The lot remained vacant and was purchased on May 24, 1876, from Frank Andrews by Dr. Francis Minot, who built his home at 65 Marlborough.

 On August 1, 1863, the Commonwealth sold the lot at 57 Marlborough to a trust established under the will of Charles Russell Codman for the benefit of his daughter, Frances Anne (Codman) Sturgis, the wife of architect John Hubbard Sturgis, and on the same day it sold the lot at 59 Marlborough to John Sturgis.
 On September 10, 1866, John Sturgis and the trust exchanged lots.
 John Sturgis subsequently had 57 Marlborough built as his home, but sold it before it was completed to his brother-in-law, attorney Charles Russell Codman.
 The trust sold the lot at 59 Marlborough on February 27, 1873, to Clémence (Haggerty) Crafts, the wife of James Mason Crafts, and they built their home there (James Mason Crafts was the son of Royal Altamont Crafts, whose widow, Marianne (Mason) Crafts, lived at 304 Berkeley).